Working in projects

 - Data assets are what you work with.
 Data assets often consist of raw data that you work with to refine.

-- Environments are how you configure compute resources for running operational assets.
+- Environments are how you configure compute resources for running assets in tools.

-- Jobs are how you manage and schedule the running of operational assets.
+- Jobs are how you manage and schedule the running of assets in tools.

 - Project documentation and notifications are how you stay informed about what's happening in the project.

-- Project storage is where project information and files are stored.
+- Asset storage is where project information and files are stored.